-Carat weight might not feature first on the list of 4 C’s for the educated buyer but that does not mean it isn’t important.
-In fact, it is one of the most significant factors that may decide your ultimate purchase because it impacts pricing directly.
+Carat weight might not feature first on the list of 4Cs for the educated buyer (cut quality is), that does not mean it isn’t important.
+In fact, it is one of the most significant factors that determine the price of your diamond ring purchase.

-In fact, I had seen this situation played out many times where people didn’t stick to their budget.
-Shoppers walk into a store with a stated budget only to come out of it with a bigger than expected expenditure.
+In fact, I’ve personally come across numerous situations that don’t play out well when people fail to stick to their budget.
+This usually happens when someone walks into a store with a stated budget only to come out of it with a bigger than expected expenditure.

 Beautiful Round Diamond in 6 Prong Solitaire Setting

-This tip will save you serious money.
-If you aren’t aware yet, prices at the .5 and 1 carat marks leap significantly and can account for 20-30% price differences.
+This tip will save you serious money if you approach engagement ring shopping with a practical mindset.
+If you aren’t aware yet, prices at the half and one carat marks leap significantly and can account for 20-30% price differences.